DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

 \subsection{Comparisons to State of the Art}

-\textbf{NOCS Real 275 Benchmark} \autoref{tab:nocs_eval} reports a comparison between our method and SOTA approaches.
-Our method shows significantly better results when compared to all other methods trained on synthetic data, achieving mAPs of 35.0 ($5 \degree 5$cm), 66.7 ($10 \degree 5$cm), and 77.1 ($15 \degree 5$cm), whereas the former best method only scores 12 ($5 \degree 5$cm), 37.9 ($10 \degree 5$cm), and 52.8 ($15 \degree 5$cm) respectively.
+\textbf{NOCS Real 275 Benchmark.} \autoref{tab:nocs_eval} reports a comparison between our method and SOTA approaches.
+Our method shows significantly better results when compared to all other methods trained on synthetic data, achieving mAPs of 35.0 ($5 \degree 5$cm), 66.7 ($10 \degree 5$cm), and 77.1 ($15 \degree 5$cm), whereas the former best methods score 16.9 ($5 \degree 5$cm), 44.9 ($10 \degree 5$cm), and 52.8 ($15 \degree 5$cm) respectively.
 Even though only synthetic data is used for our training, our method also demonstrates strong results when compared to the methods trained on a combination of both real and synthetic datasets outperforming NOCS~\cite{Wang2019-hy}, ShapePrior~\cite{tian2020shape}, and CenterSnap~\cite{irshad2022centersnap}.

-Additionally, we show the importance of multi-modal input representations.
-Different combinations of RGB, DINO, and surface normals show over 10 percent improvement compared with using normals on both 10$\degree$5cm and 15$\degree$5cm metric.
-This also shows the DINO features are more effective than RGB.
-Since our method supports selectable inputs, a single network was used to generate all score sets (N, RGB-N, DINO-N, RGB-DINO-N).
+We also show the importance of multi-modal input representations.
+The combination of surface normals and DINO features shows over 10 percent improvement compared with only normals on both 10$\degree$5cm and 15$\degree$5cm metrics.
+Also, \autoref{tab:nocs_eval} shows the DINO features are more effective than RGB.
+For clarity, a single network was used to generate all score sets (N, RGB-N, DINO-N, RGB-DINO-N) without re-training since our method supports selectable inputs.